Sujal-Gupta-SG/passward-manager-frontend/README.md

 ## License

-This project is licensed under the MIT License.
  Feel free to use and modify the frontend as needed.